5 Need To Know IT Security Threats Companies Face

 Last but not least, one security risk companies overlook is employees and their access to important information.
 Whether it’s negligence or rouge activity, employees can compromise your company’s work.
 Suzanne Fribbins, risk management expert at British Standards Institution, told International Business Times, “Employees don’t necessarily have to be malicious to put a company at risk; they may just not understand the possible risks associated with their actions.
 Research has shown that effective staff training can half the number of inside breaches, by ensuring employees understand the importance of information security and their role in protecting businesses critical information.”

 Obviously the threats don’t end here.
-Make sure your IT department is kept up-to-date on security risks and is proactive in prevention.
+Make sure your IT department is kept up-to-date on security risks and get world-class cyber security services for prevention.